 What are the absolute worst foods to eat in the United States?
 We establish criteria to consider, and identify those foods that do the most harm to your health.

-What are the absolute worst foods to eat in the country?
+What are the absolute worst foods in America?
 The franken-foods that we should all perhaps avoid (or at least limit our consumption of) if we’re looking to live a healthy, active lifestyle long into the future?

 It’s a great question, and today we’re going to take a deep dive into it – exploring all things sugary & saturated.